Blog-Details

 This is to certify that in pursuance of the powers conferred upon me under Section [Insert Section number] of the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 ("SARFAESI Act"), I, [Insert name and designation of Authorised Officer], the Authorised Officer of [Insert name of Bank/Financial Institution], having its registered office at [Insert Address], have sold the property described below to [Insert name of purchaser], for a sum of [Insert sale price], on [Insert date of sale], which is considered to be fair and reasonable, after due advertisement in newspapers [Insert name of newspaper] and [Insert name of newspaper], on [Insert dates of advertisement], and after following the due process as per the SARFAESI Act.

-The said property was mortgaged/charged by [Insert name of borrower] and [Insert name of guarantor(s)], with [Insert name of Bank/Financial Institution], as per the mortgage/charge deed dated [Insert date of mortgage/charge deed], and registered at [Insert name of registration office and registration number], in favour of the Bank/Financial Institution.
+The said property was mortgaged/charged by [Insert name of borrower] and [Insert name of guarantor(s)], with [Insert name of Bank/Financial Institution], as per the mortgage/charge deed dated [Insert date of mortgage/charge deed], and registered at [Insert the name of registration office and registration number], in favour of the Bank/Financial Institution.

 After the borrower [Insert name of borrower] failed to repay the loan amount and defaulted on the payments, the Bank/Financial Institution issued a notice under Section [Insert section number] of the SARFAESI Act, demanding payment of the outstanding amount within [Insert number of days] days, which was not complied with.
 The Bank/Financial Institution, therefore, took possession of the said property on [Insert date of taking possession] and issued a possession notice to the borrower.